 - Your parents (or someone) cosigned your student loans or other debt

 I like term life insurance, since it’s the most basic, easy to understand type of life insurance.
 There are no strange terminal values or “investment accounts” that you build up over time.
-Plus they just cost a lot less than whole life.
+Plus it can cost a lot less than whole life.
 Bestow, Haven, Ladder, Fabric, and Ethos offer plain vanilla term life insurance, so let’s compare them.

 Comparing Ethos, Haven, Ladder, Bestow and Fabric